launchdarkly/terraform-provider-launchdarkly/website/docs/d/feature_flag_environment.html.markdown

 - `clauses` - List of nested blocks specifying the logical clauses evaluated.
 To learn more, read [Nested Clauses Blocks](#nested-clauses-blocks).

+- `description` - (Optional) A human-readable description of the targeting rule.

 - `variation` - The integer variation index served if the rule clauses evaluate to `true`.

 - `rollout_weights` - List of integer percentage rollout weights applied to each variation when the rule clauses evaluates to `true`.